 - Canary Wharf: Mr. Meade represented Lehman Brothers against claims filed by Canary Wharf, seeking over $750 million.
 After discovery and summary judgment briefing, the case settled on favorable terms.
 Mr. Meade played a leading role in discovery and briefing.

-- Bank of America: Mr. Meade represented Lehman Brothers in challenging Bank of America’s seizure of $500 million of deposited collateral shortly before Lehman Brothers’ bankruptcy.
+- U.S. Financial Institution: Mr. Meade represented Lehman Brothers in challenging a U.S. Financial Institution’s seizure of $500 million of deposited collateral shortly before Lehman Brothers’ bankruptcy.
 Mr. Meade was responsible for taking and defending depositions, shared primary responsibility for pre-and-post trial briefing, and played an active role at trial.
-After trial and post-trial briefing, the bankruptcy court ruled in favor of Lehman Brothers and ordered Bank of America to return $595 million (including 9% interest).
+After trial and post-trial briefing, the bankruptcy court ruled in favor of Lehman Brothers and ordered the other entity to return $595 million (including 9% interest).

 - UnitedHealth Group: Mr. Meade has represented UnitedHealth Group and its affiliates in litigation brought both by insurance subscribers as well as medical providers.
 These include litigation alleging a conspiracy involving UnitedHealth Group and its affiliate Ingenix to under-reimburse benefit plan participants by using the PHCS database.
 In 2011, Mr. Meade helped obtain a complete dismissal for UnitedHealth Group and several of its affiliates in one of the first cases brought under the newly enacted New York State False Claims Act, seeking hundreds of millions of dollars that the defendants had allegedly withheld from New York State.